AdityaSidharta/awesome_ml/checklist.md

 - [ ] Perform Data Type formatting
 - [ ] Perform Missing Data imputation
 - [ ] Perform Data Cleaning based on all of the problems defined above
-- [ ] Perform Data Transformation on the features / target, if needed
+- [ ] Perform Data Transformation on the  target, if needed

 ### Feature Engineering
+- [ ] Perform Appropriate Train Test Split on the Data
-- [ ] Perform feature selection, if needed
+- [ ] Perform feature engineering
 - [ ] Perform feature aggregation
 - [ ] Perform feature encoding
 - [ ] Perform feature scaling / transformation
-- [ ] Perform Target scaling / transformation, if needed
 - [ ] Perform datetime feature engineering
-- [ ] Perform additional feature engineering
+- [ ] Perform feature selection, if needed

+### Model Baseline
+- [ ] Perform Model Baseline using Cross Validation Method
+- [ ] Perform Feature Importance on each model on the Model Baseline
+- [ ] Perform Error Analysis on each model on the Model Baseline
+- [ ] Choose Few Models which performs well in the Model Baseline Test - make sure that the models are not highly correlated
+- [ ] Build the metric function, if it is not readily available

+### Model Building
+- [ ] Build the Appropriate Model, using the model baseline as a performance gauge
+- [ ] Perform Hyperparameter Tuning to the Model
+- [ ] Build Ensemble with each of the model, aggregated with Linear Regression

+### Analysis
+- [ ] Perform Feature Importance on each model on the Final Model
+- [ ] Perform Error Analysis on each model on the Final Model
+- [ ] Perform Regression / Classification report on the Final Model